 2341 Collins Ave., Mid-Beach

-1 Hotels have quietly been popping up in our favorite neighborhoods over the past few years—including New York, and Brooklyn, but it's first location in South Beach, with its laid-back pool scene right along the waterfront, might just be our favorite so far.
-The décor is decidedly minimalist, from the white-washed pool lounges and umbrellas to reclaimed wood walls and cozy white linens in the bedrooms.
-The light aesthetic feels at once at home in South Beach, yet more zen and relaxing than some of the other hotels in the area, so it's a perfect pick if you're in town on business, as the rooms feel like a complete escape from the city.
-Another major pull here is the food: With two Tom Colicchio restaurants on site, a newer, plant-focused debut by Matthew Kenney, a farm stand with local produce, a juice bar, and a rooftop bar, they've got all the bases covered.
+1 Hotels have quietly been popping up in our favorite neighborhoods over the past few years—including New York, and Brooklyn, but its first location in South Beach, with its laid-back pool scene right along the waterfront, might be our favorite so far.
+The décor is minimalist, from the whitewashed pool lounges and umbrellas to reclaimed wood walls and cozy white linens in the bedrooms.
+The light aesthetic feels at home in South Beach yet more Zen and relaxing than some of the other hotels in the area—the rooms feel like an escape from the city.
+Another major pull here is the food: Chef Jose Mendin serves up Latin American and Asian fusion cuisine at Habitat, while Plnthouse keeps it light with dozens of delicious vegan plates and vegetable-packed juices.
 Plus, there's the serene British Bamford Haybarn Spa, a SoulCycle, and a legit 14,000-square-foot gym space (that's Spartan certified, if that's your thing).

 1685 Collins Ave., South Beach

-As far as South Beach hotels go, the Delano is OG Miami.
-Helmed by hotelier Ian Schrager, the property has many of his signature trappings: high hedge-marked entryway, indoor-meets-outdoor lounge spaces, plus Philippe Starck-designed interiors.
-Since it’s Miami, the scene outside is the real draw with its infinity edge pool and bungalows with rainfall showers.
-Escape the party 15 floors above at the Agua Spa, where the all-white aesthetic permeates the space.
+The Delano is OG Miami.
+The brainchild of hotelier Ian Schrager, the property has many of his signature trappings: high-hedge-marked entryway, indoor-meets-outdoor lounge spaces, and Philippe Starck–designed interiors.
+Since it’s Miami, the scene outside is the real draw with its infinity pool and bungalows with rainfall showers.
+Escape the party fifteen floors above, at the Agua Spa, where the all-white aesthetic permeates the space.

 3201 Collins Ave., Mid-Beach

-A spinoff of Alan Faena's famed Buenos Aires hotel, Faena Hotel Miami Beach is a reimagining of the 1947 Saxony building, which was an early lavish Miami hotel (Marilyn Monroe, Frank Sinatra, and the like performed there).
-It blends old-school glam with a vibrant South American vibe, richly decorated in ruby red and cool teal and turquoise blues, with Art Deco touches and serious animal print accents throughout.
-For the hotel’s design, Alan Faena collaborated with film director/producer Baz Luhrmann and his wife, Academy Award winning costume designer Catherine Martin.
-The expansive hall lobby (called "the cathedral") is lined with gold-leafed columns and floor-to-ceiling murals done by Argentinian artist Juan Gatti.
-(Faena’s collaborator list goes on to read like a who’s who of the arts and entertainment world, and the result is visually stunning, not unlike a Baz Luhrmann movie set.)
-The rooms, which begin in the $700 per night range are generously sized, with the suites bordering on enormous.
+A spin-off of Alan Faena's famed Buenos Aires hotel, Faena Hotel Miami Beach is a reimagining of the 1947 Saxony building, which was an early lavish Miami hotel (Marilyn Monroe, Frank Sinatra, and the like performed there).
+It blends old-school glam with a vibrant South American vibe, richly decorated in ruby red and cool teal and turquoise blues, with Art Deco touches and serious animal-print accents throughout.
+Alan Faena collaborated with film director and producer Baz Luhrmann and his wife, Academy Award–winning costume designer Catherine Martin, on the design.
+The expansive hall lobby ("the cathedral") is lined with gold-leaf columns and floor-to-ceiling murals by Argentinian artist Juan Gatti.
+(Faena’s collaborator list reads like a who’s who of the arts and entertainment world, and the result is not unlike a Baz Luhrmann movie set.)
+The rooms, which begin around $700 per night, are generously sized, with the suites bordering on enormous.
 Rooms with an ocean view—another splurge—do not disappoint.
 The long, wide balconies are ideal for taking in the sea and the grand stretch of sand leading.
 (You can also look down at Faena’s modestly sized geometric pool and hot…

 Miami Beach EDITION